chrisnic12/covid_cyprus/README.md

-Replication code and Data for
+### Replication code and Data for

-"Modeling of Covid-19 Pandemic in Cyprus"
+## "Modeling of Covid-19 Pandemic in Cyprus"

-by Sergios Agapiou, Andreas Anastasiou, Anastassia Baxevani, Tasos Christofides, Elisavet Constantinou, Georgios Hadjigeorgiou, Christos Nicolaides, Georgios Nikolopoulos, and Konstantinos Fokianos
+# by Sergios Agapiou, Andreas Anastasiou, Anastassia Baxevani, Tasos Christofides, Elisavet Constantinou, Georgios Hadjigeorgiou, Christos Nicolaides, Georgios Nikolopoulos, and Konstantinos Fokianos

+# Inquiries

 For replication of Figure 2,3,4 & 14 contact baxevani.anastasia [at] ucy.ac.cy